Who we are

 With the sole purpose of protecting ourselves against spam, we use Google’s reCAPTCHA services in our website.
 Thus, when navigating through our website and in particular when leaving comments our using any of our contact forms, you accept that information about you is collected and sent to Google with the sole aim of determining whether you are a human user or an automated machine, with the final purpose of blocking the spamming capabilities of the former ones.

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 If you use the contact forms that we provide on our website, your contact details and your contact message will be treated and used for the sole purpose of answering you diligently.
-Your messages are sent to our email address and remained stored in our personal server.
+Your messages are sent to our email address and remain stored in our personal server.
 We do not share your contact details and message with third-parties nor use them for other purposes.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.